ntoll/workflow/README.txt

 web-application.
 This work is an abstraction of / extraction from a workflow engine built for an HR application.

 Currently only the models have been "extracted".
+Commented doctests can be found in tests.py.

 To make things easy I've described each model below and made up a couple of "user stories" to illustrate how stuff fits together (an Applicant Tracking